Shtierlitz/Flask-Binance-Report-Diagramm/README.md

 --interval is pre-market period
 --update_interval is how often information will be updated.

-After the executed command, the `binance.db` file should appear in the `project/` folder and .csv files should be generated in the date folder.
+After the executed command, the `binance.db` file should appear in the root folder and .csv files should be generated in the `project/data` folder.

 ## Redis cli run on Windows
 Install Linux on Windows with WSL https://learn.microsoft.com/en-us/windows/wsl/install